 - Toyota Motor: Toyota, Aichi Prefecture

-Toyota is a town located in Aichi Prefecture with its estimated population of 7.5 million residents in 2017.
-Several of Toyota Motor’s manufacturing plants are located in the prefecture where Toyota has a long-standing relationship.
+Toyota is a town located in Aichi Prefecture with its estimated population of 7.553 million residents at October 2019.
+Several of Toyota Motor’s manufacturing plants are found in the prefecture where Toyota has a long-standing relationship.
 This accounts for the fact that the town shares the corporation’s name.

 Note some of the above company offerings may include products other than the principal category shown within parenthesis under the Assets tab.